jason137/gads_26/lec13/perf.md

 set of all predictions (the **selected** set) is given by *tp + fp*.

 The data our classifier evaluates contains a proportion of positive records, some of which we identify and some of which we miss.
-Using the notation in the confusion matrix, this **target** set (sometimes called the relevant set) is given by *tp + fn*.
+Again, in the notation in the confusion matrix, this **target** set (sometimes called the relevant set) is given by *tp + fn*.

+The **precision** of a classifier is the ratio of true positives to the selected set.
+This ratio measures the relationship between correct positive predictions and all predictions; more specifically, it gives the conditional probability of a positive record given positive prediction.
+If we denote actual positive by `y = 1` and a predicted positive by `y' = 1`, then the precision at a threshold `t` can be written as

+    p(t) = P(y = 1 | y' = 1)

+The **recall** of a classifier is the ratio of true positives to the target set.
+This ratio measures the relationship between correct positive predictions and all positive records; more specifically, it gives the conditional probability of positive prediction given a positive record.
+Using the same notation as above, we can write the recall at a threshold `t` as

+    r(t) = P(y' = 1 | y = 1)

+As in ROC analysis, precision and recall can be combined into a scalar value called **average precision** for use in cross-validation.
+Average precision is sensitive to class imbalance, and (as the name implies) penalizes lack of precision more heavily than ROC AUC does.